thearn/Python-Arduino-Command-API/README.md

 - Any [Arduino compatible microcontroller](https://www.sparkfun.com/categories/242) with at least 14KB of flash memory

 ## Installation:
-I have used Python 3.7x
+I have used Python 3.7x.
-Install pyserial
+Install pyserial.
-Open ADMINISTATOR CMD
+Open ADMINISTATOR CMD.
-Go to your Python Path
+Go to your Python Path.
 EX cd C:\Program Files\Python37
-Install pyserial
+Install pyserial.
-pip install pyserial( Update if update is found) pip install arduino-python
+pip install pyserial( Update if update is found). pip install arduino-python.

 ## Setup:
 1. Verify that your Arduino board communicates at the baud rate specified in the